 Over the past ten years, Magdalena’s has evolved to offer a variety of sweet and savory crepes, Polish pierogi and unique Eastern European soups all made with fresh local ingredients.
 It’s the perfect spot for breakfast or brunch.

 Founded in 2005, Sirena Gelato is a family-owned business serving delicious local gelato.
 Just around the corner is Edaleen Dairy, another local favorite.
 Edaleen Dairy opened it’s sixth shop in February 2019 and is now bringing over 24 delicious flavors to Fairhaven.
 All of Edaleen’s ice cream is made from locally produced milk from their farm up in Lynden, Washington.
 Cones to sundaes and ice cream cakes to banana splits, Edaleen has all your ice cream needs.

-4. Taylor Dock / Boulevard Park / Woods Coffee
+Bonus Activity: Taylor Dock / Boulevard Park

 After enjoying a delicious ice cream treat, you will want to stroll to Taylor Dock.
 As you walk over the open waters of Bellingham Bay to Boulevard Park it is easy to understand why this is one of Bellingham’s most popular trails.